Esri/arcgis-runtime-samples-android/kotlin/navigate-route-with-rerouting/README.md

 ## How it works

-1. Create an `RouteTask` using local network data.
+1. Create a `RouteTask` using local network data.
 2. Generate default `RouteParameters` using `RouteTask.createDefaultParametersAsync()`.
 3. Set `isReturnRoutes`, `isReturnStops`, and `isReturnDirections` on the parameters to `true`.
 4. Add `Stop`s to the parameters' array of `stops` using `RouteParameters.setStops()`.